You are currently viewing What is the difference between the United Kingdom, England, Great Britain, and the British Isles?

-With Brexit, the British coronavirus variant, and the insignificant royal bickering, the British nation has been in the news a lot recently.
-It seems a lot of people are quite confused by the different names that are related to this iconic country across the pond, so let’s explain the difference between the United Kingdom, England, Great Britain, and the British Isles.
+The British nation has had a strong influence on our world (not always a good one, but let’s ignore that today).
+It seems a lot of people are quite confused by the different names that are related to this iconic country in Europe, so let’s explain the difference between the United Kingdom, England, Great Britain, and the British Isles.
 No, they don’t mean the same thing at all.

-People often confuse these terms and, for example, say “England” when they’re actually talking about the “United Kingdom.”
-And we feel like those who love to travel and explore our world should love to learn more about our world too (we sure do!).
+People often confuse these terms and, for example, say “England” when they’re actually talking about the “United Kingdom” or even “Great Britain.”

 Here’s a photo of an iconic spot in the UK, in England, in Great Britain, and in the British Isles… but all 4 terms are still very different.